I would like to share my latest writing with you …for

 After yet another unsuccessful day of job hunting, a man came home to his wife.

-and now the stack of bills on the corner of the kitchen table was taller.
-For a while he
+stack of bills on the corner of the kitchen table was taller.
+For a while he stood in silence.

 He managed a half smile but could not hide the sadness on his face.